Cumulocity-IoT/c8y-docs/content/cockpit/widgets-collection.md

 ### KPI {#kpi}

-The "KPI" (Key Performance Indicators) widget visualizes a data point as a label.
-Such a data point could for example be the temperature of a device.
+The "KPI" (Key Performance Indicators) widget visualizes a data point as a label, for example, a data point for the temperature of a device.

 ![KPI widget](/images/users-guide/cockpit/cockpit-widget-kpi.png)